Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\textbf{A. LLM-based Agents for Individual RE Phases.} Elicitation~\cite{Elicitron} is a multi-agent framework for the requirement elicitation phase, which aims at mining requirements as completely as possible.
-Elicitation first initializes multiple agents with different personas within the designed context to cover various user viewpoints, and then makes them simulate interactions with the target product while documenting records (\ie{} action, observation, and challenge) in each step.
-The potential requirements are eventually identified through the agent interviews and filtered on the provided criteria.
-Experimental results indicate that Elicitation can uncover and categorize hidden needs while reducing costs compared with conventional methodologies such as user studies.
+Multi-agent collaboration approaches simulate real-world software engineering teams by assigning different roles and personas to multiple agents.
+One example is Elicitation~\cite{Elicitron}, which is a multi-agent framework designed for requirement elicitation.
+Within the designed context, Elicitation initializes multiple agents with different personas.
+These agents will simulate interactions with the target product from different user viewpoints and document the records (\ie{} actions, observations, and challenges).
+The latent requirements are then identified through the agent interviews and filtered by the provided criteria.
+Experimental results indicate that Elicitation can uncover and categorize hidden needs while reducing costs compared with conventional methodologies such as user studies. }

-SpecGen~\cite{ma2024specgen} is a system designed for generating requirement specifications of a given program.
-It contains two stages: conversation-driven specification generation and mutation-based specification generation.
-In the first stage, an agent generates Java Modeling Language (JML) requirement specifications~\cite{burdy2005overview}, which are further validated by the external OpenJML verifier~\cite{cok2011openjml}.
-The feedback is integrated into the prompt and kicks off iterative generation.
-In the second stage, specifications that fail the validation are mutated and verified to generate more diverse specifications.
-Experimental results demonstrate that SpecGen outperforms state-of-the-art approaches.

-\textbf{B. LLM-based Agents for Multiple RE Phases.} In addition to automating individual RE phases, some agents address multiple RE phases.
-For example, Arora \et{} \cite{arora2024advancing} propose a multi-agent system to cover four phases of RE: elicitation, specification, analysis (synonymous with negotiation), and validation.
-For each phase, they explore the roles that can be simulated by LLM-based agents and systemically analyze the strengths and weaknesses.
-In the elicitation phase, agents play the role of stakeholders or requirement engineers and collect preliminary requirements, which are then formatted into structured documentation by another agent in the specification phase.
-Then, the analysis phase involves multiple stakeholder agents, aiming to evaluate, prioritize, and refine requirements.
-The validation phase marks the final validation by the stakeholder agents, and then the requirement documentation is decided and ready for subsequent design/implementation.
+\junweim{ Similarly, Arora~\et{}~\cite{arora2024advancing} propose a multi-agent pipeline spanning four RE phases: elicitation, specification, analysis (negotiation), and validation.
+Their approach employs role-playing strategies in which agents assume roles such as actual users and software architects to collaboratively negotiate requirement priorities, thereby facilitating cross-phase coordination. }